 Effect of a novel drug and electroporation on melanoma and intratumoural immune cells viability and function

-Dr Liam Tremble has recently been awarded his PhD from University College Cork.
+Dr Liam Tremble has been awarded his PhD from University College Cork.
 Liam is continuing this work collaborative study between University College Cork and the Trinity Centre for Health Sciences in St James’ Hospital, Dublin investigating a novel drug in combination with electroporation as a treatment for melanoma.

 Tremble LF, Moore AC, Forde PF.
 Melanoma-conditioned medium promotes cytotoxic immune responses by murine bone marrow-derived monocytes despite their expression of ‘M2’ markers.
 Cancer Immunol Immunother.
 2019 Sep;68(9):1455-1465. doi: 10.1007/s00262-019-02381-1.
 Epub 2019 Aug 23.
 PMID: 31444606.